thanhtran1301/Matrix-Calculator/README.md

 # Matrix-Calculator
-This java program is used to get basic matrices operations The inputs are A or B.
+This java program is used to get basic matrices operations <br />
+The inputs are A or B. <br />
 The output is the matrix C.